What are NFT (Non-Fungible) token ?

 What drives the price of Non-Fungible physical assets, and will the same apply to Non-Fungible Tokens?

-Let us review what drives the prices of Non-Fungible physical assets.
+Let's look at what drives the prices of non-fungible physical assets.

-(b) Exclusivity - A more exclusive or rare asset will draw more bidders.
+(b) Exclusivity - A more exclusive or rare asset will attract more bidders.

-(c) Proof of Authenticity - A art collection that has been verified and authenticated will garner a higher price.
+(c) Proof of Authenticity - An art piece that has been verified and authenticated will command a higher price.

-(d) Original Artwork - If artwork has one any restoration or has been damaged, then the asset price decreases.
+(d) Original Artwork - If artwork has undergone any restoration or has been damaged, its price decreases.

-(e) Trail of Acquisition - A trail of initial acquisition including all the in-between hand-offs will get a high asset price.
+(e) Trail of Acquisition - A clear record of the original purchase and all ownership changes along the way will lead to a higher asset price.

-NFT does a good job of digital recording keeping and provides transparency, and no doubt is a boon for art auctions or rare physical assets.
+NFT does a good job with digital record-keeping and provides transparency.
+This makes it a great tool for art auctions and rare physical assets.

-Another advantage of NFT is that the underlying physical asset can get destroyed, and yet the tokenized version of the asset can stay in the digital world forever ( as we saw with the Bansky painting example above)
+Another advantage of NFT is that the underlying physical asset can be destroyed, yet the tokenized version can live in the digital world forever.
+We saw this with the Banksy painting example above.

 What goods can be sold as NFT, and where to trade?